nhielost/obs-midi-mg/HELP.md

 Bindings associated with the current active device are listed in the top left corner.
 To edit them, select the binding name in the list.
 The message and the action will appear on the right.
 To change the binding's name, double click it in the list and change the name.

-Bindings can now be duplicated.
-To do this, click a binding, then click *Copy Binding*.
+To duplicate bindings, click a binding, then click *Copy Binding*.
 A new binding should appear in the list with the same values as the one selected.

 ### Preferences